selgik/Automation-project/README.md

 # Motivation
 - Every morning, before I start working I follow certain routine.
 - For example, I connect to VPN > punch in > open necessary websites > set alarm for punch out
-- This is not only repetitive process but also manual.
+- This is not only repetitive but also manual process.
 Also, I make mistakes because sometimes I forget to set the alarm or punch out late.
 - I need help!

 ## Part1: writing automation(RPA) codes with Python